Striking a balance: Trade-offs shape flower diversity

-Category: Environment Hits: 2Flower generalization has often been viewed as a suboptimal solution to managing the needs of different visitors.
+Category: Environment Hits: 3Flower generalization has often been viewed as a suboptimal solution to managing the needs of different visitors.
 Researchers have developed a framework to examine flower-animal interactions and how different types of visitor-mediated trade-offs affect flower evolution.
 They found that mitigating trade-offs can lead to novel combinations of traits that enhance floral diversity.
 These findings could explain the discrepancy between observed flower visitors and those predicted based on a flower's traits.

 Read more https://www.sciencedaily.com/releases/2021/07/210701112634.htm